arctern-io/arctern-bootcamp/nytaxi_en/README.md

 #### 2.1 About amount

-We extract data with fees greater than $50 according to the transaction amount, and plot taxi pick-up and drop-off points:
+Plot pick-up and drop-off locations with transaction amount greater than $50:

 ```python